 Boa constrictors are large, heavy-bodied snakes in the family Boidae.
 Native to tropical regions in the Americas and the Caribbean, these snakes love the heat.

-They’re commonly found in the wild, and also popular as pets.
 Though they are often nicknamed “boas,” boa constrictors are a distinct species.
 Their family contains 48 other species of boa, according to the Integrated Taxonomic Information System.

 However, boa constrictor breeders have produced many different color “morphs” or variations over the years.

-As their name suggests, boas capture prey by constricting (squeezing) them to death.
+Boas capture prey by constricting (squeezing) them to death.
 Most people who own boa constrictors feed them pre-killed prey, as it’s safer for the snake.
 Still, their instinct to constrict is strong.
 They will still strangle already-dead prey before eating it.

 What Types of Boa Constrictor Exist?